JHU-PL-Lab/www-fpse/lecture-outline.md

  - Gets too confusing with mutation, and better composition of functions makes code easier to understand.
 * Of course this choice is never made in a vacuum: existing codebases and libraries, programmer experience, etc.

+### Typed Functional vs Untyped Functional

+* OK we arm-wrestled over OO vs FP, now we get to arm-wrestle in FP over whether types are good (OCaml, Haskell, etc) or bad (Scheme, Clojure, (Python, JavaScript)).
+* We are clearly in the "types are good" camp here but there are trade offs
+  - With types we have *type-directed programming*: often once all the type errors are fixed the code just works.
+    - this is because types are lightweight invariants on program behavior
+  - The downside is types can get in the way both in terms of code maintenance and in terms of expressiveness.

+### ML vs Haskell
+* The final wrestling match in the typed FP world is which typed FP is your favorite.
+* I was "born and raised" in the ML camp so we are in ML.

 ## Intro to OCaml

+Installing: see [the Coding page](https://pl.cs.jhu.edu/fpse/coding.html) for install instructions and lots of other information

 ### The Ecosystem via Hello World in OCaml